Simplicity

 EHR burden costs healthcare systems billions annually.
 Physician burnout drives replacement costs of $13B per year.
 Every minute saved is reclaimed patient care capacity.

 Simplicity is not design fluff—it is a clinical and financial imperative.
+One platform that replaces a whole stack of point tools cuts both revenue leakage and vendor cost.
 We are building software that works for clinicians, not against them.

 How we build simplicity into the product